-- Plugged in devices such as cell phones and laptops (once charged)
+- Plugged-in devices such as cell phones and laptops (once charged)

-General Vampire Energy Stats in the US
+US Vampire Energy Stats

-And while energy efficient appliances are becoming more common, we’re still seeing surges that are off the charts in terms of excess power that consumers are continuing to pay for.
+And while energy-efficient appliances are becoming more common, we’re still seeing surges that are off the charts in terms of excess power that consumers are continuing to pay for.